Like a Good Nearest Neighbor: Practical Content Moderation and Text Classification: Discussion

-Standard fine-tuning with SetFit does not help performance on more balanced datasets that are not few-shot.
-SetFit was developed for few-shot learning, but we have observed that it should not be applied "out of the box" to balanced, non-few-shot data.
-This can be detrimental to performance and has a direct effect on our approach.
-However, we have observed that \LaGoNN can stabilize SetFit's predictions and reduce its performance drop.
-Figures \ref{LaGoNN_results} and \ref{LaGoNN_resultsmany} show that when the label distribution is moderate or balanced (see Table \ref{table:alldistributions}), SetFit plateaus, yet less expensive systems, such as \LaGoNN, continue to learn.
-We believe this is due to SetFit's fine-tuning objective, which optimizes a Sentence Transformer using cosine similarity loss to separate examples belonging to different labels in feature space by assuming independence between labels.
-This may be too strong an assumption as we optimize with more examples, which is counter-intuitive for data-hungry transformers.
-RoBERTa$_{full}$, optimized with cross-entropy loss, generally showed improved performance as we added training data.
+Fine-tuning with SetFit hurts performance on more balanced datasets that are not few-shot.
+We have observed that SetFit should not be applied "out of the box" to balanced, non-few-shot data.
+This can be detrimental to performance, directly affecting our own approach.
+However, \LaGoNN can stabilize SetFit's predictions and reduce its performance drop in many cases.
+Figures \ref{LaGoNN_results}, \ref{LaGoNN_resultsmany}, and \ref{LaGoNN_last} show that when the label distribution is moderate or balanced (see Table \ref{table:alldistributions}), SetFit$_{exp}$ plateaus, yet cheaper systems, such as \LaGoNN, continue to learn.
+This is likely due to SetFit's fine-tuning objective, which optimizes an ST using cosine similarity loss to separate examples belonging to different labels in feature space, assuming independence between labels.
+This may be too strong an assumption as we fine-tune with more data, which is counter-intuitive for data-hungry transformers; RoBERTa$_{full}$, optimized with cross-entropy loss, showed improved performance as we added training data data.

-When dealing with balanced data, it is sufficient to fine-tune the Sentence Transformer via SetFit with 50 to 100 examples per label, while 150 to 200 instances appear to be sufficient when the training data are moderately balanced.
+For balanced data, it is sufficient to fine-tune the Sentence Transformer via SetFit with 50 to 100 examples per label, while 150 to 200 instances appear to be sufficient when the training data are moderately balanced.
 The encoder can then be frozen and all available data embedded to train a classifier.
-This improves performance and is more efficient than full-model fine-tuning. \LaGoNN is directly applicable to this case, boosting the performance of SetFit$_{lite}$ without introducing trainable parameters.
-In this setup, all models fine-tuned on Hate Speech Offensive exhibited similar, upward-trending learning curves, but we note the speed of \LaGoNN relative to RoBERTa$_{full}$ or SetFit (see Figure \ref{LaGoNN_resultsmany} and Table \ref{table:time}).
+This is more performant and efficient than full-model fine-tuning. \LaGoNN is applicable to this case, inexpensively boosting and stabilizing SetFit's performance.
+All models fine-tuned on Hate Speech Offensive exhibited similar, upward-trending learning curves, but we note the speed of \LaGoNN relative to RoBERTa$_{full}$ or SetFit$_{exp}$ (see Figure \ref{LaGoNN_resultsmany} and Table \ref{table:time}).